 “This is a subject which was dealt with in a book authored by Seymour Hersh, who apparently received a number of documents from the Federal Bureau of Investigation relating to an investigation into a relationship between Alicia Corning Clark and then President John F. Kennedy in the 1960s,” Boehner said in his request.

 Clark’s life is a whirlwind rags-to-riches story.
 She fled Poland with her mother after WWII.
 They settled in Boston under the Displaced Persons Act of 1948.
-Alicia he became an artist and an actress and captured the attention of some of Hollywood’s leading men, becoming a hot topic in gossip columns.
+She became an artist and an actress and captured the attention of some of Hollywood’s leading men, becoming a hot topic in gossip columns.

 Her first marriage was to British actor Edmund Purdom.
 The couple moved to Rome and it was during this time, in an interview with the Italian magazine Le Ore, that she first stated she had once been engaged to JFK, but that their romance came to an end because his father disapproved of the fact that she was Jewish.